-Language.
-The language of a review article may be English, Ukrainian, or Russian.
+II.
+Language of a review article has to be English, Ukrainian, or Russian.

-References and Notes.
-Notes are indicated in the text by consecutive superior arabic numbers (without parentheses).
-References should be numbered consecutively (in square brackets) throughout the text.
+VIII.
+References should be numbered consecutively [in square brackets] throughout the text.
 The full list should be collected and typed at the end of the paper in numerical order.
 Listed references should be complete in all details.
 All authors’ initials should precede their names.
 Examples of references preparation are presented below.
 Note that each reference has to be followed by the Digital Object Identifier, DOI, if any:

-Submission of Electronic Text.
+X. Submission of Electronic Text.
 Authors have to submit manuscripts via e-mail or on a CD.
-The file should be saved in the native formats of the Microsoft Word 2003, 2007, or 2010 with a name consisting the name of the first author, for example, Smirnoff.docx.
-The electronic forms of the figures (e.g., EPS, TIF, JPG, OPJ, or CDR files named such to indicate the figure number, e.g., Fig2a.jpg) should be planned so that they reduce to 12.7 cm column width (or less), and keep them separate from the text file.
-All figures should be obligatory submitted in the format of the program, in which they have been created, for for instance, in OPJ or CDR formats.
+The file should be saved in the native formats of the Microsoft Word 2003, 2007, or 2010 with a name consisting the name of the first author, e.g., Smirnoff.docx.
+The electronic forms of the figures (named such to indicate the figure number, e.g., Fig2a.tif) should be planned so to be no wider than 12.7 cm column width.

+XI.
 Proofs.
-Contributors will receive page proofs for correction by e-mail as a PDF document.
-These must be returned to Kyiv office (email@example.com) within 120 hours of receipt.
+Contributors will receive page proofs for correction by e-mail as attached PDF file, which should be returned by e-mail (firstname.lastname@example.org) within 120 hours of receipt.

-Page Charges.
-There are no page charges to individuals or institutions.
+XII.
+There are no publication charges to individuals or institutions.

-Further Information.
-All questions arising after the acceptance of manuscripts, especially those relating to reprints, should be directed to Executive Managing Editor, Editorial Office, Institute for Metal Physics, N.A.S.U., 36 Academician Vernadsky Blvd., UA-03142 Kyiv, Ukraine.
-Fax: +380 44 4242561, e-mail: email@example.com.
+XIII.
+All questions regarding the manuscript preparation and acceptance or rejection should be addressed to Executive Managing Editor: Institute for Metal Physics of NASU, 36 Academician Vernadsky Blvd., UA-03142 Kyiv, Ukraine.
+Fax: +380 44 4242561.
+E-mail: email@example.com.

-In accordance with the agreement between the journal editors and founders, the editorial board supposes that if authors send the manuscript, they transfer to the founders and editorial board the right to publish this manuscript in English or/and Ukrainian/Russian translation, and ask the authors to send signatured (and scanned) Copyright Transfer Agreement: We, the undersigned authors of the manuscript “... ...”, transfer to the founders and Editorial Board of journal “Progress in Physics of Metals” the right to publish this manuscript in English or/and in Ukrainian/Russian translation.
+XIV.
+In addition to the manuscript, authors have to send signatured (and scanned) Copyright Transfer Agreement: We, the undersigned authors of the manuscript “... ...”, transfer to the founders and Editorial Board of journal “Progress in Physics of Metals” the right to publish this manuscript in English or/and in Ukrainian/Russian translation.
 We confirm that publication of this manuscript will not infringe a copyright of other persons or organizations and publication ethics.
 Author(s) name(s), date, signatures.
 In this case, the author retains all other rights as owners of this manuscript.